-Determining whether the company's loan receivable from the parent company is impaired requires consideration of factors including the parent company's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loan receivable at the date of the statement of financial position was £103,032,000 (2024: £251,395,000) with no impairment losses recognised in the year ended 31 March 2025 (2024: £nil).
-The directors have considered Affinity Water Limited's longer term forecasts and results of stress testing, which are performed on a base case scenario which has taken into consideration the impact of inflation, interest rates, supply chain cost pressures, energy prices and the cost of living crisis.
+Determining whether the company's loans receivable from the parent company are impaired requires consideration of factors including the parent company's credit rating and ability to generate positive cash flows from its operating activities going forward.
+The carrying amount of the loans receivable at the date of the statement of financial position was £1,694,927,000 (2024: £1,342,128,000) with no impairment losses recognised in the year ended 31 March 2025 (2024: £nil) (refer to note 8).